ahlgren1234/saas-starter/README.md

    - Keep subscription checks consistent across the application

 This protection system ensures your application's features are properly gated based on authentication and subscription status, while providing a good user experience with clear feedback and upgrade paths.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-If you need help with the setup or have any questions, please open an issue in the repository.